SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Dataset statistics

 \subsection{Student compliance}

-As an additional label, we examined student compliance of instructions during the driving sessions.
-Five annotators went through a subset of 15,116 utterances paired with an animated rendering of the student's driving session.
+As an additional label, we annotated student compliance of instructions during the driving sessions.
+Five annotators went through each utterance paired with an animated rendering of the student's driving session.
 Each utterance was labeled on whether it was actionable, the category of instruction, how well on a scale of 1-7 the student complied with the instruction (1 being not at all 7 being very well), and how long it took the student to respond to the feedback.
 More information on the instructions given to the annotators can be found in Appendix~\ref{appendix:comp-annotation}.
-After removing instances of non-instruction utterances, utterances where it was impossible to tell how well somebody complied (looking ahead), there were a total of 8052 utterances included in these analyses.
+After removing instances of non-instruction utterances, utterances where it was impossible to tell how well somebody complied (e.g., `looking ahead'), there were a total of 10974 utterances included in these analyses.

-We used a linear mixed-effect model using the lmerTest package in R \cite{kuznetsova2017lmertest} with p-values calculated via Satterthwaite's to predict compliance rating based on trial number and instruction category, with intercepts for each participant.
-There was a significant main effect of trial number ($b = 0.010, SE = 0.004, t(8039) = 2.089, p = .037$).
+We used a linear mixed-effect model with the lmerTest package in R \cite{kuznetsova2017lmertest} with p-values calculated via Satterthwaite's method to predict compliance ratings based on trial number and instruction category, with random intercepts for each participant.
+There was a significant main effect of trial number ($b = 0.011, SE = 0.005, t(10960) = 2.434, p = .015$).
 This suggests that compliance slightly increases over time.
-Lateral position ($b = –0.338, SE = 0.092, t(8037) = –3.69, p < .001$) and steering ($b = –0.264, SE = 0.098, t(8037) = –2.70, p = .007$) showed significantly lower compliance than braking (the reference category).
-When looking at relationships between trial and instruction categories, there was a significant interaction between trial number and lateral position ($ b = –0.023, SE = 0.005, t(8036) = –4.34, p < .001$), this suggests that there was a lower rate in improvement to following lateral position improvements.
+Lateral position ($b = -0.283, SE = 0.085, t(10960) = -3.34, p < .001$) and steering ($b = -0.250, SE = 0.091, t(10960) = -2.76, p = .006$) showed significantly lower compliance than braking (the reference category).
+When looking at relationships between trial and instruction categories, there was a significant interaction between trial number and lateral position ($b = -0.023, SE = 0.005, t(10960) = -4.58, p < .001$).
+This suggests that there was a lower rate of improvement to following lateral position improvements.
 Further details on the results of this model can be found in Appendix~\ref{appendix:compliance-analysis-stats}.